reflectoring/reflectoring.github.io/_posts/2021-08-05-bean-validation-with-spring-boot.md

 ## Validating Programmatically

 There may be cases when we want to invoke validation programmatically instead of relying on Spring's built-in Bean Validation support.
+In this case, we can use the Bean Validation API directly.

-In this case, **we can just create a `Validator` by hand** and invoke it to trigger a validation:
+**We create a `Validator` by hand** and invoke it to trigger a validation:

 ```java
 class ProgrammaticallyValidatingService {